petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     }
     ```

-3. Right click on the tf-state folder and select open in integrated terminal.
+3. Right click on the `tf-state` folder and select **Open in Integrated Terminal**.
-4. Run `terraform` init to ...
+4. Run `terraform init` in the terminal to initialize the Terraform configuration.
-5. Run `terraform` plan to ...
+5. Run `terraform fmt` in the terminal to format and validate the Terraform configuration.
-6. Run `terraform` apply to ...
+6. Run `terraform plan` in the terminal to see any planned changes.
-7. Run `terraform` destroy to ...
+7. Run `terraform apply` in the terminal to apply the Terraform configuration.
+.
+Navigate to the [Azure portal](https://portal.azure.com/) in your web browser to validate the azure storage account.

 # Create AKS Terraform configuration

-1. Create a new folder in the root and name it `aks`.
+1. In **Visual Studio Code**, create a new folder in the root named `aks`.

-2. Add a file named variables.tf and paste the below terraform configuration.
+2. Add a file named `variables.tf` into the `aks` folder and paste the following terraform configuration into it.

     ```
     variable "CLIENT_ID" {